gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino_Soil-Moisture/README.md

 ![Arduino Physical Setup](readme-images/arduino-physical-setup.jpg)

 ## Step 3 - The Arduino Code
-Now that the sensor is connected to the Arduino, the code needs to be modified from the `Dragino Lora Shield Guide` to send the sensor data instead of the static letters in the myData variable.
+Now that the sensor is connected to the Arduino, the code needs to be modified from the `Getting Started with the Arduino and Dragino Guide` to send the sensor data instead of the static letters in the myData variable.

 > Make sure you get the code from the `Dragino Lora Shield Guide` which importantly has the APPEUI, DEVEUI, APPKEY and Pin Mapping configuration correct.